 QUICK EDIT will allow you to change title, slug, date, privacy, parent, order, template and status from this screen.

-To edit a page click the first option, EDIT.
+To edit a page, click the first option, EDIT.
 Or click on the page name.
-You will arrive at the WordPress page edit screen.

 Editing pages in WordPress tutorial